List of current ONE fighters: Recent signings

-The fighters in this section have either signed with the ONE, have recently returned from an announced retirement, or have yet to make their ONE debut.
+The fighters in this section have either signed with the ONE, have recently returned from an announced retirement, or have yet to make their ONE debut, or have get a contract from ONE Lumpinee (ONE Friday Fights) event.

 Current champions, weight classes and status

 The ONE currently uses ten different weight classes and four sports combat.
-This list of champions is updated as of February 25, 2023 after ONE Fight Night 7.
+This list of champions is updated as of November 16, 2025, after ONE 173.